open-telemetry/oteps/text/trace/0000-error_flagging.md

 Analysis tools MAY disregard status codes, in favor of their own approach to error analysis.
 However, it is strongly suggested that analysis tools SHOULD handle `OK_OVERRIDE` and `ERROR_OVERRIDE`, as these are explicitly set by the end-user and contain valuable information.

-### Error Mapping Schema
+### Status Mapping Schema
 As part of the specification, OpenTelemetry provides a canonical mapping of semantic conventions to status codes.
 This removes any ambiguity as to what OpenTelemetry ships with out of the box.

-### Error Processor
+### Status Processor
-The collector will provide a processor and a configuration language to make adjustments to this error mapping schema.
+The collector will provide a processor and a configuration language to make adjustments to this status mapping schema.
 This provides the flexibility and customization needed for real world scenarios.

 ### Convenience methods
 As a convenience, OpenTelemetry provides helper functions for adding semantic conventions and exceptions to a span.
 These helper functions will also set the correct status code.
 This simplifies the life of the instrumentation author, and helps ensure compliance and data quality.